sumaiyamannan/totara-mod-ojt/lib/adodb/readme_moodle.txt

    and ADORecordSet_mysqli::_close(), added muting erros in ADORecordSet::__destruct().
    Check if fixed upstream during the next upgrade and remove this note.
  * MDL-52544 Pull upstream patch for php7 and ocipo.
+ * TL-14768 Added fix in ADODB_mssqlnative::_connect() to ensure that host and port are separated by ,

 skodak, iarenaza, moodler, stronk7